JSWayRoad/JS_Basics/Types, Values, and Variables.md

 # Variables

 A variable is a property of a special internal object, associated with the currently executing block/function/script.
+Working with variables is actually working with the properties of that object.

 ## Variable Declaration